Skip to main content

 Instrumentl’s AI funder matching is genuinely useful for organizations that need to find more grants.
 The platform scans grant databases and surfaces opportunities matched to your nonprofit’s mission, programs, and location.

-The problem for small nonprofits: Pricing is not transparent.
-You cannot budget for Instrumentl without a sales conversation, which makes it difficult for small organizations that need to justify every line item to a board.
-And Instrumentl only handles the pre-award phase: finding grants and tracking applications.
+The problem for small nonprofits: The entry plan is still a meaningful budget line for a small team, and Instrumentl only handles the pre-award phase: finding grants and tracking applications.
 Post-award compliance, donor management, and restricted fund tracking are not part of the platform.

 If finding grants is your bottleneck, Instrumentl may be worth the investment.
 If managing the grants you already have is the bigger challenge, Instrumentl does not address that.